zcong1993/ai-proxy-1/README.md

 This is a simple proxy for AI services.

+## Sponsorship

+This project is sponsored by [ChatWise](https://chatwise.app), the fastest AI chatbot that works for any LLM.

 ## Usage

 Replace your API domain with the domain of the proxy deployed on your server.
 For example: